lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## In Preparation

 * Unifying representations in pre-trained language models for Chinese and Korean (with Haihua Pan)
+* Treebank construction for Wu Chinese (with Haihua Pan)
 * Financial forecasting using language models (with Yi Yang)
 * Foreign languages and decision-making (with Keehyung Kim)
 * Revising Universal Dependencies for Korean (with Kyuwon Kim, Eunkyul Leah Jo, Jungyeul Park, and Chulwoo Park)